Red teas, including honeybush and rooibos, are herbal teas plucked from bushes that grow in South Africa.

 HONEYBUSH TEA

-“The other red tea,” honeybush (Cyclopia intermedia) is an herbal tea grown on the mountain slopes of the Longkloof District (Eastern Cape) of South Africa.
+“The other red tea,” honeybush (Cyclopia intermedia), is an herbal tea grown on the mountain slopes of the Longkloof District (Eastern Cape) of South Africa.
 Honeybush is similar in appearance and flavor to rooibos, but slightly sweeter.
-Honeybush’s yellow, orchid-like flowers emit a honey-like scent, and the leaves are harvested during flowering season.
+Honeybush’s yellow, orchid-like flowers emit a honey-like scent, and the leaves are harvested during the flowering season.
 See rooibos.

 |